json-everything/json-everything-docs/_docs/schema/schemagen/conditional-generation.md

 }
 ```

+There are two other things to take note of in this example:

-> Also notice how specifying multiple conditions with the same group ID combines them into a single `if` keyword.
+1. Specifying multiple conditions with the same group ID combines them into a single `if` keyword.
-{: .prompt-tip }
+2. If there's only one condition group, the condition and constraints are expressed without using an `allOf`.

 Now let's see what happens when we change `Value` to a string.